vuejs/docs/src/api/composition-api.md

 ### `shallowReadonly`

-Create a proxy that makes its own properties readonly, but does not perform deep readonly conversion of nested objects (exposes raw values).
+Creates a proxy that makes its own properties readonly, but does not perform deep readonly conversion of nested objects (exposes raw values).

 ```js
 const state = shallowReadonly({